 How does an immune response work?

 Vaccination prompts the body to produce antibodies.
 These appear within days or weeks thanks to specialized blood cells.
 Immunologist Carsten Watzl describes antibodies as an “army” which must grow as quickly as possible through cell division.
-If the real pathogen enters the body again, it is armed.
+If the real pathogen enters the body once more, it is armed.
 Antibodies block the binding site of the virus, and the virus can no longer infect cells in the body.

 Cells that are already infected are simply destroyed by T lymphocytes, commonly called killer T cells.
 The spread of the disease in the body is thus prevented.

 The second important part of the immune reaction is made up of so-called memory cells.
 These exist both in B cells, responsible for the formation of antibodies, and in T cells.
-After an infection, the body produces these memory cells which carry with them information about a pathogen such as SARS- CoV-2.
+After an infection, the body produces these memory cells which carry with them information regarding a pathogen such as SARS- CoV-2.
 In the event of a new infection, they can initiate the immune response within a day, produce antibodies and form specific T cells.
 The virus can thus be combated quickly.
 The same seems to be true for SARS-CoV-2, the researchers assume.
 They were able to show that genes form memory T cells that remain in the body for a long time.

 Is simultaneous contamination by the coronavirus and the flu possible?